MasterArcanum/Kozmo-s-emotions/README.md

 <h2>Authors and Acknowledgements</h2>
 This code was written by <a href="https://github.com/MasterArcanum"><strong>MasterArcanum</strong></a> .
 Thanks to Adafruit for providing the necessary libraries for interfacing with the SSD1306 OLED display.

+<h2>P.S</h2>
+Please indicate the author of this code when publicly demonstrating the code and when using it.
+Thanks

 <h2>Connection diagram</h2>